-5.1 The governing bodies of Foundation, Trust, Academy and Aided schools publish their own admission arrangements which include the criteria which they will use to determine priorities if their school is oversubscribed.

-Admissions to single-sex school schools are based on the pupil's legal sex as recorded on their birth certificate.

-5.2 Special Educational Needs.
-All schools will be required to admit a pupil with a Statement of Special Educational Needs or Education Health and Care Plan naming the school.
+- 5.1 The governing bodies of Foundation, Trust, Academy and Aided schools publish their own admission arrangements which include the criteria which they will use to determine priorities if their school is oversubscribed. - Admissions to single-sex school schools are based on the pupil's legal sex as recorded on their birth certificate. - 5.2 Special Educational Needs.
+All schools will be required to admit a pupil with a Education Health and Care Plan naming the school.